How to Get a Land Mortgage

 FAQs

-Yes, some lenders who provide land mortgages are open to applications from first time buyers, be prepared for higher rates though.
-You can find out more about first time buyer self-builds here and you might also be able to get a commercial mortgage with specialist lenders if you’re a first-time buyer and first-time landlord too.
+Yes, some lenders who provide land mortgages are open to applications from first-time buyers.
+Be prepared for higher rates, though.
+You can find out more about first-time buyer self-builds here.
+You might also be able to get a commercial mortgage with specialist lenders if you’re a first-time buyer and first-time landlord.

-Yes, but this is a route you would typically only go down if you have high net worth exemption and are buying a plot of land that’s worth at least £1 million.
+Yes, but this is a route you would typically only take if you have a high net worth exemption and are buying a plot of land worth at least £1 million.

-To qualify for this, you need to have an annual net income of £300,000 or assets worth £3 million or more.
-If you fit this criteria, consult our guide to high net worth mortgages to find out what options might be available to you from private land mortgage lenders.
+To qualify for this, you must have an annual net income of £300,000 or assets worth £3 million or more.
+If you fit this criteria, consult our guide to high-net-worth mortgages to find out what options from private land mortgage lenders might be available to you.

 Got a question?